-- The underlying software product subset is not installed.
-For example if the applicable Tru64 UNIX or TCR release subset is not installed. - The setld inventory is inconsistent with the existing system files.
-This occurs when an operating system or TCR setld subset is installed and individual operating system files that are part of that subset are moved, deleted, or replaced. - Any of the existing system files (files that are targeted to be updated by a patch) have changed and cannot be related to previous versions of the patch.
+- The underlying software product subset is not installed; for example, if the applicable Tru64 UNIX or TruCluster software release subset is not installed. - The setld inventory is inconsistent with the existing system files.
+This occurs when an operating system or TruCluster software setld subset is installed and individual operating system files that are part of that subset are moved, deleted, or replaced. - If any of the existing system files (files that are targeted to be updated by a patch) have changed and cannot be related to previous versions of the patch.
 This ensures that operating system files that change due to other explicit system administrator action (for example, layered product patches or non-dupatch installed CSP installations) are not inadvertently overwritten.
 You must take special action, through the baseline feature, to enable patch installation in this situation.

-2.2.2 Patch Dependency Management
+2.3.2 Patch Dependency Management

-Selective patch installation and removal is allowed in the Tru64 UNIX and TCR patch kits.
+Selective patch installation and removal is allowed in the Tru64 UNIX and TruCluster software patch kits.
 When patches are selectively chosen, dupatch provides warning messages regarding other dependent patches requiring installation or removal for correct system operation.

 The dupatch utility manages the dependencies between patches within each product patch kit and across product patch kits.
-For example, dupatch manages the following kinds of dependencies when patches on systems where both Version 4.0F and TCR1.6 are installed or removed:
+For example, dupatch manages the following kinds of dependencies when patches on systems where both Tru64 UNIX Version 4.0F and TruCluster software Version 1.6 are installed or removed:

-- Patch dependencies within a product patch kit - If, for example, you choose to install Tru64 UNIX 4.0F Patch 1.00 and it depends upon Tru64 UNIX 4.0F Patch 5.00, which is not already installed or chosen for installation, the dupatch preinstallation check will warn you of the dependency and prevent the installation of Tru64 UNIX 4.0F Patch 1.00. - If the patch selections are reversed, dupatch will warn you and prevent installation of the chosen patch. - Patch dependencies across product patch kits - If, for example, you choose to install Tru64 UNIX 4.0F Patch 1.00 and it depends upon TruCluster 1.6 Patch 17.00, which is not already installed or chosen for installation, the dupatch preinstallation check will warn you of the dependency and prevent the installation of the Tru64 UNIX 4.0F Patch 1.00.
+Patch dependencies within a product patch kit

+If, for example, you choose to install Tru64 UNIX 4.0F Patch 1.00 and it depends upon Tru64 UNIX 4.0F Patch 5.00, which is not already installed or chosen for installation, the dupatch preinstallation check will warn you of the dependency and prevent the installation of Tru64 UNIX 4.0F Patch 1.00.